AML Pre Workout Review – The New King Of Pre Workouts?

 First up, AML should be commended for their straightforward approach in building this product.

-So you won't find any exotic or experimental stimulants here, and if you're a real stim-junkie then you'd be better off picking up something like Sidewalk Kraka.
+So you won’t find any exotic or experimental stimulants here.
+This product has clearly been designed with athletes in mind (you won’t have to worry about unknown ingredients flagging you up), but if you’re a real stim-junkie then you’d be better off picking up something like Sidewalk Kraka or Total War.

 What you will find, though, is a rock solid formula which uses only the most proven ingredients (all of which are safe and fully researched).

-These are clinical dosages, and it's rare to see them let alone all together in one single product.
+These are clinical dosages, and it’s rare to see them all together in one single product.

-Of course, a massive 400mg serving could also be a bad thing (I'll get to that).
+Of course, a massive 400mg serving could also be a bad thing (I’ll get to that later).

 The first thing I noticed is that they hide some of the ingredients behind a proprietary blend.